-First you’ll have to get players to opt-in for your Push notifications.
+First you’ll have to get players to opt in for your Push notifications.
 To do this, you need to carefully place your Push Notifications request in a part of your game where it’s most likely to get approved.
 Research by Sensortower has shown that these requests get approved more often if they follow a tutorial.
 If a player thinks your game is fun, they’re more likely to want to know about it.

-Another tip is to use a nicely designed splash-screen that clicks-through to the Push Notification request screen.
+Another tip is to use a nicely designed splash screen that clicks through to the Push Notification request screen.
 Native Push Notification request dialogues aren’t the most beautiful things in the world.
-A well designed splash-screen with your own copy could prove to be a lot more effective at getting opt-ins.
+A well-designed splash screen with your own copy could prove to be a lot more effective at getting opt-ins.

 It’s important to remember that Push Notifications are a double-edged sword.
 Send notifications when you have something really important to tell people and they’ll value your messages.
 Asking people for a review every day could push them into the arms of another mobile game.

 You can use the Felgo Plugins for local push notifications and remote or server push notifications in your game or app.
 Local push notifications are sufficient if you want to trigger the notification 24 hours after the user last opened the game for example.
-Remote push notifications are the way to go if you have a server logic which decides when to send a notification and to which players.
+Remote push notifications are the way to go if you have a server logic that decides when to send a notification and to which players.
 E.G. you could send a push notification to all users from Germany who played at least once in the past month.